greystate/componentize/README.md

 </div>
 ```

-The `componentize-app` script renders a *Table Of Contents* layer on the right side of the screen, where all the components are listed in alphabetical order, clickable of course :)
+The `componentize.js` script renders a *Table Of Contents* layer on the right side of the screen, where all the components are listed in alphabetical order, clickable of course :)

 [submerge]: http://greystate.dk/resources/subtree-merge/?rf=dist&u=greystate&b=master&r=componentize&lf=vendor/componentize